jaortisi6/Password-Generator/README.md

 [Password Generator](https://jaortisi6.github.io/Password-Generator/)

 ## Assignment
+When the user clicks the "Generate Password" button, the site prompts the user for the necessary criteria and builds the password accordingly.
+They can select the length of the password between 8 and 128 characters and can choose to include upper case characters, lower case characters, numbers, and/or symbols.

 This password generator was created using JavaScript to meet the following criteria:

 GIVEN I need a new, secure password